 School-based mental health services

-We have made a new poster for schools on low mood, supported by the Bank Workers Charity.
+We have made a poster for schools on low mood, supported by the Bank Workers Charity.
 Please download, print and put up or email to staff and students.
 Do let us know whether you find it useful.
 It is free for anyone to use and can be found here: Schools low mood poster

 I have previously worked in a school-based mental health service for refugee children in Oxford and was funded by the NIHR to develop a psychological toolbox for school staff working with refugee children.